pabiney-msr/MSR_Winter_Project/README.md

 **Week 1** | **Week 5**
 ~~1.
 Add Visual Boy Advance to Project~~ | 29.
 Research reinforcement learning ~~2.
 Add Pokemon Red/Blue ROM to Project~~ | 30.
 Incorporate reinforcement learning to the training model ~~3.
 Add Back-up game (Puzzle Bobble) ROM to Project~~ | 31.
-Estimate time needed for experiment to execute (if the amount of time needed for the experiment to execute is longer than practical, reevaluate experiment to reduce the estimated time)
+Estimate time needed for experiment to execute ~~4.
+Create GitHub~~ | (if the amount of time needed for the experiment to execute is longer than practical, reevaluate experiment to reduce the estimated time)32.
+Debug code with the smallest ranges possible
-~~4.
-Create GitHub~~ | 32.
-Debug code with the smallest ranges possible to save time ~~5.
-Create File for AI in Python~~ | 33.
-Begin execution of experiment ~~6.
-Create .gitignore~~ |
+~~5.
+Create File for AI in Python~~ |  to save time ~~6.
+Create .gitignore~~ | 33.
+Begin execution of experiment ~~7.
+Install Ubuntu 16.04 on Test laptop~~ |
-~~7.
-Install Ubuntu 16.04 on Test laptop~~ | **Week 6**
+ | **Week 6**
- | 34.
+**Week 2** | 34.
 Evaluate findings of experiment
-**Week 2** | 35.
+~~8.
+Create Readme for GitHub~~ | 35.
 First outline of paper
-~~8.
-Create Readme for GitHub~~ | 36.
+9. Send Screen of VBA-M as input to AI | 36.
 Add experiment to outline
-9. Send Screen of VBA-M as input to AI | 37.
+10. Send commands from AI to VBA-M | 37.
 Add findings to outline
-10. Send commands from AI to VBA-M | 38.
+11. Create Folder Hierarchy | 38.
 Final research if needed
-11. Create Folder Hierarchy | 39.
+12. Create Launch File | 39.
 Add research to outline
-12. Create Launch File | 40.
+13. Record emulator screen and audio for debugging | 40.
 Convert outline to rough draft
-13. Record emulator screen and audio for debugging | 41.
+14. Incorporate debug log file output | 41.
 Explain choices made for training parameters
-14. Incorporate debug log file output | 42.
+ | 42.
 Compare findings to research
- |
-**Week 3** | **Week 7**
+**Week 3** |
-15. Add graph/chart output | 43.
+15. Add graph/chart output | **Week 7**
+16. Research CNN layers | 43.
 Proofread/fix rough draft
-16. Research CNN layers | 44.
+17. Create experiment with CNN layer(s) | 44.
 Add formatting & illustrations to paper
-17. Create experiment with CNN layer(s) | 45.
+18. Research LSTM RNN layer(s) | 45.
 Have someone Northwestern that is knowledgeable on NNs proofread and/or edit the latest rough draft
-18. Research LSTM RNN layer(s) | 46.
+19. Add LSTM RNN layer(s) to experiment | 46.
 Finalize research paper
-19. Add LSTM RNN layer(s) to experiment | 47.
+20. Research fully connected layers | 47.
 Self publish research paper to website
-20. Research fully connected layers |
 21. Add fully connected layer(s) to experiment |
 |
 **Week 4** |